French frigate Armide (1804): Napoleonic Wars

-In January 1810 Armide, under Captain Hardyman, and the 80-gun second rate, HMS Christian VII, Captain Sir Joseph Sydney Yorke, were stationed off the Basque Roads.
+In January 1810, Armide, under Captain Hardyman, and the 80-gun second rate, HMS Christian VII, Captain Sir Joseph Sydney Yorke, were stationed off the Basque Roads.
 On 10 January, they sighted a small convoy sailing from the Île d'Aix to La Rochelle.
 The boats of the two ships went in under small arms and grapeshot fire from a shore battery and captured a chasse-maree of about 30 tons.
-The tide was ebbing too fast to bring off the other vessels so the British burnt a brig, a schooner and a chasse-maree.
-This was regrettable as the all were fully laden with cargoes consisting of best quality wines and brandies, soap, rosin, candles, pitch, oil, pine varnish, and the like.
-The cutting out expedition suffered no casualties.
+The tide was ebbing too fast to bring off the other vessels, so the British burnt a brig, a schooner and a chasse-maree.
+This was regrettable as they were all fully laden with cargoes consisting of best quality wines and brandies, soap, rosin, candles, pitch, oil, pine varnish, and the like.
+The cutting-out expedition suffered no casualties.
 The captured chasse maree was probably the Felicite.

-On 19 January Armide recaptured the brig Hope.
-The next evening, boats from Armide and Christian VII pursued about 30 vessels that were coming out from the Maumusson Pass, between the Île d'Oléron and the mainland, making for La Rochelle.
-The French convoy then ran aground close under shore batteries.
-Still, the British were able to take one chasse-maree and burn four, despite heavy fire from the shore batteries.
-The rest escaped and headed back from where they had come.
-Two French sailors died in the affair and Armide had one man wounded.
+On 19 January, Armide recaptured the brig Hope.
+The next evening, boats from Armide and Christian VII pursued about 30 vessels coming out from the Maumusson Pass, between the Île d'Oléron and the mainland, making for La Rochelle.
+The French convoy then ran aground close to shore batteries.
+Still, the British could take one chasse-maree and burn four, despite heavy fire from the shore batteries.
+The rest escaped and headed back to where they had come.
+Two French sailors died in the affair, and Armide had one man wounded.
 The captured chasse maree was probably Glorieuse.

-On the night of 12 February, another convoy of ten vessels sailed from the river Charente and three chasse-marées went aground on the reef off the Point de Chatelaillon between La Rochelle and Île d'Aix.
-Yorke then sent in three boats each from Armide and Christian VII, plus two from HMS Seine, to attack them.
+On the night of 12 February, another convoy of ten vessels sailed from the river Charente, and three chasse-marées went aground on the reef off the Point de Chatelaillon between La Rochelle and Île d'Aix.
+Yorke then sent three boats from Armide and Christian VII, plus two from HMS Seine, to attack them.
 Nine French gunboats, each carrying a 12-pounder carronade and six swivel guns, and manned with sufficient men for 20 to 30 oars, fled from the British boats.
 The British, led by Lt.
 Gardiner Henry Guion, captured one gunboat, killing two of her crew and wounding three, including her commander; two gunboats grounded and could not be retrieved.
 The British then burnt the three chasse-marees that they had captured.